NZIAC are experts in providing the right conflict management and dispute resolution solutions for your business.

 - the Information Technology Sector

-- our IT Sector Dispute Management Survey: Avoiding conflict and improving dispute resolution for IT Projects
+- our IT Sector Dispute Management Survey: Avoiding conflict and improving dispute resolution for IT Projects and consequential 2019 Report

 - Contract Modules: Software and Services Projects Contracts – Governance, Conflict Management and Dispute Resolution Model Clauses